SkyPierIO/skypier.io/src/pages/about.md

 - **How would I know if the Node I am connecting to is not a owned by a bad person?**

-We are implementing a Host scoring system so that you can see their internet speed and if they have been reported with negative reviews.
+    We are implementing a Host scoring system so that you can see their internet quality and if they have been reported with negative reviews.
 </details>

 <details>
 <summary>Enterprise FAQ</summary>

     Coming Soon…
 </details>